brucegalvez/team-management-server/README.md

-# Backend-Team-Management-App
+# RESTfull service for a Team Management App
-REST API made in Python for managing the teams of students of Pachaqtec Coding School, made as part of the final project for the specialization program in Backend 2019-2020 of the same school.
+RESTfull service built with Python and Flask for managing student teams of Pachaqtec Coding School.
+Made as part of the final project for the specialization program in Backend 2019-2020 of the same school.

-## Resources
+## Service Endpoints

 ### Home - Sign up and login
 ```http